Individual template customizations (Twig, HTML)

 In order to place your own content in front of or behind the actual content of the block, you do not have to copy the entire code of the block.
 You can use the parent command as follows:

-Adding content according to the original content of the block:
+Add content after the original content of the block:

 {% block name_of_the block %}